oracle-livelabs/developer/rest-services-for-adb-appdevlive/rest-enable-objects-ocw23/rest-enable-objects-ocw23.md

     ![Create Modules slider with all info, left click create](./images/create-template-finish.png)

-    **Toggle "Show Code" to review what template creation might look like if it was performed manually.**
+    💡 *Toggle **`Show code`** to review what template creation might look like if it was performed manually.*

     ![Toggle Show Code to review what is happening under the covers](./images/show-template-code-toggle.png)

-12. Now that the template has been created
+12. Now that the template has been created, we need to create the **Handler** that will contain the SQL Statement.

     ![Templates Page](./images/template-page-overview.png)

-    we need to create the **Handler** that will contain the SQL Statement.
      Click the **+ Create Handler** button on the right of the page, just below our newly created template.

     ![Left click the + Create Handler button](./images/create-handler-action.png)